Native American literature

 Native American literature encompasses both oral and written works produced by Native Americans in the United States (distinct from Indigenous First Nations writers in Canada), from pre-Columbian times through to today.
-Famous authors include N. Scott Momaday, Leslie Marmon Silko, Simon Ortiz, Louise Erdrich, Gerald Vizenor, Joy Harjo, Sherman Alexie, D'Arcy McNickle, James Welch, Charles Eastman, Mourning Dove, Zitkala-Sa, John Rollin Ridge, Lynn Riggs, Hanay Geiogamah, William Apess, Samson Occom, and Stephen Graham Jones.
+Famous authors include N. Scott Momaday, Leslie Marmon Silko, Simon Ortiz, Louise Erdrich, Gerald Vizenor, Joy Harjo, Sherman Alexie, D'Arcy McNickle, James Welch, Charles Eastman, Mourning Dove, Zitkala-Sa, John Rollin Ridge, Lynn Riggs, Hanay Geiogamah, William Apess, Samson Occom, Tommy Orange, and Stephen Graham Jones.
 Importantly, it is not "a" literature, but a set of literatures, since every tribe has its own unique cultural traditions.
 Since the 1960s, it has also become a significant field of literary studies, with academic journals, departments, and conferences devoted to the subject.

 Oral traditions

 Native American literature arises from a rich set of oral traditions predating European contact and, in form, distinct from European writing.
 Oral traditions include narrative storytelling, ritual songs, chants, and poetry.
 Many of these stories and songs were transcribed by anthropologists, which often led to conflict with tribes and misinterpretation or mistranslation.